 - Make sure the image is at the top of the page.
 The placement of the photo matters and Google is often looking to show the first image they scan on the page.

-We tested this on a client who wasn’t showing images in the search results.
+We tested this on a client who wasn’t showing images in the mobile search results.
 I noticed that the business had a carousel of photos that were all different sizes so I moved it further down the page and put a smaller, square photo of the business owners right above it.
 This caused them to get images in the mobile search results within a few days.

 My colleague, Carrie Hill, warns that before utilizing this tactic, make sure the WordPress theme doesn’t use the featured image in the template.
 Some themes have it automatically built-in and changing the featured image could cause something like the hero image on the page to update unintentionally.